eval command usage

 if function, which can accept a Boolean value as an input.

 During calculations, numbers are treated as double-precision floating-point numbers, subject to all the usual behaviors of floating point numbers.
-If the calculation results in the floating-point special value NaN, it is represented as "nan" in your results.
+If the calculation results in the floating-point special value NaN(Not a Number), it is represented as "nan" in your results.
 The special values for positive and negative infinity are represented in your results as "inf" and "-inf" respectively.
 Division by zero results in a null field.

 You can use a wide range of functions with the